 We have an arrangement with a finance company to provide floor plan financing for selected dealers.
 This arrangement provides liquidity for our dealers by financing dealer purchases of products with credit availability from the finance company.
 We receive payment from the finance company within a few days of shipment and our dealers are given a longer period of time to pay the finance provider.
 If our dealers do not pay the finance company, we may be required to repurchase the applicable inventory held by the dealer.
-We also indemnify the financing company for credit losses up to 50% of the financed balance where inventory cannot be returned.
-Total inventory financed accounted for approximately 5% of net sales for the year ended December 31, 2008 and approximately 4% of net sales for the nine months ended September 30, 2009.
+We also indemnify the financing company for credit losses up to 50% of the finance dalance where inventory cannot be returned.
+Total inventory financed accounted for approximately 5% of net sales for the year ended December 30, 2009.
 The amount financed by dealers which remained outstanding was \$7.5 million as of December 31, 2008 and \$1.3 million as of September 30, 2009.
 In 2009, we entered into a floor plan financing arrangement with another financing company under which we do not indemnify the financing company for credit losses associated with unreturnable inventory.